 Pinterest is a virtual pin-board that lets individuals create a quirky conglomerate of whatever they find online.
 Each user can create separate “boards” to organize “pins,” or images.
 Whether depicting a funny video or inspiring (ok, cheesy) quote, each Pinterest board is as unique as the person who made it.

 The formula works.
 With 70 million members as of January 2015, Pinterest is growing every day in size and scope, and an increasing number of organizations are incorporating Pinterest into their social media strategies.

 How are college students using Pinterest?

-College students (perhaps surprisingly if you’ve read this post) are not the largest subset of the population using Pinterest.
+College students are not the largest subset of the population using Pinterest.
 In fact, they fall behind the age groups of 25-34, 35-44 and 45-54.

 However, Pinterest can still help colleges communicate with their various target audiences.

 For example, 12-17 year olds, prime prospective students, make up a small yet significant 4.1% of Pinterest users.